SMALL PHONE

 Overtaking is a circumstance so common to riding and driving that it might seem mundane.
 It's not.

-In fact, passing another motorist exposes you to some of the most significant risks and dangers of all riding situations, which is why each of us should utilize key strategies for safe passing.
+In fact, passing another motorist exposes you to additional risks and hazards in many riding situations, which is why each of us should utilize key strategies before making the decision to overtake or pass another vehicle.

 1. NO UNNECESSARY RISKS

 First, ask yourself why you want to pass.
 Are you on your motorcycle because you're trying to get somewhere or because you enjoy the ride?
-If it's the latter, maybe it's best to find that peaceful pace that flows with other motorists rather than racing past them.
+It’s best to evaluate if you are mentally ready to ride and not tired, stressed, or distracted?
+Are you confident in your skills in the environment you are riding in to execute a pass?
+Are you able to focus on evaluating potential hazards and can perform the proper actions to avoid them?
+If you’re questioning your ability after evaluating your current state, then maybe it's best to find that peaceful pace that flows with other motorists rather than passing them.

-In most circumstances, if you decide not to pass someone, you've reduced your exposure to potential danger.
+In most circumstances, if you decide not to pass someone, you've reduced your exposure to potential collision risks such as attempting to pass a vehicle slowing for a turn in your intended path of travel or another vehicle ahead of you also attempting to pass.

 2. KEY STEPS TO PASSING

 Total abstinence from overtaking isn't too likely for most riders, so let's consider how to pass safely and effectively.
-That means employing this basic blueprint for every maneuver you make:
+That means employing this basic blueprint for most passing maneuvers you make:

 3. Initiate the maneuver while accelerating

-5. Once you have sufficient room in front of the vehicle you're going around, signal your merge back to the original lane
+5. Once you have sufficient room in front of the vehicle you're going around, signal to merge back to the original cruising lane

 6. Merge and decelerate to the desired speed

-That's the basic outline for safe passing and should be used for every overtaking maneuver.
-Yet, there's a lot of nuance in the details and varying circumstances of some situations.
+That's the basic outline for passing another vehicle and should be used for most overtaking maneuvers.
+Yet, there's a lot of nuances in the details and varying circumstances of some situations.

-When overtaking another motorist, you're faced with a decision to either roll on the throttle to build some speed, or to downshift, hit the gas and use a more sudden burst of acceleration to pass.
+When overtaking another motorist, you're faced with a decision to either simply roll on the throttle to build some speed, or to downshift to take advantage of the higher gear ratio at the same engine speed and then roll on the throttle.
+Downshifting then rolling on the throttle to initiate a pass is typically utilized if a quicker rate of acceleration is desired to pass or overtake a vehicle, hit the gas and use a more sudden burst of acceleration to pass.

-The solution: pass decisively and quickly, utilizing your motorcycle's ability to accelerate.
+The solution: Utilize the method of acceleration that best fits the environment, motorcycle, and situation you are in but pass decisively and quickly, utilizing your motorcycle's ability to accelerate.

 4. PASSING WITH A PASSENGER